MariaHochstoeger/el-madre/README.md

 | I want to see how much time is left for answering a question. | As a visitor, I see a countdown showing the seconds left for answering a question. |
 | I want to see my final score. | As a visitor, I see my final score after answering all questions |
 | I want to be able to play again, or let a friend play on the same device after I am finished. | As a visitor, I can choose to play again after finishing the quiz, or choose a new username by going back to the home page |

 ## Deployment

-This site was deployed on GitHub Pages:
-- From the repository, first navigate to "Settings" (top of the page) and then "Pages" (left of the newly opened page)
-- Under "Source" choose "Deploy from a Branch" in the dropdown menu
-- Choose the "main" Branch, and folder "/(root)"
-- Click "save"
-- The website is subsequently deployed (this may take a few minutes) on GitHub Pages
-- To get there, in the "Code" tab of the repository, on the right-hand side under "Environments" click on "github-pages"
-- On the newly opened page, on the right-hand side, click on "View deployment"

-## Deployment